ballerina-platform/ballerina-distribution/examples/tcp-listener/tcp_listener.md

 # TCP service - Send/Receive bytes

-The TCP listener is used to open up a TCP socket via a specific port.
-It is attached to a TCP service that accepts and serves connections from TCP clients.
-Use a TCP service to establish connections and communicate over TCP protocol.
+The TCP listener opens up a TCP socket via a specific port.
+A listener is created by giving the port number.
+Then it is attached to a TCP service that accepts and serves connections from TCP clients.
+The `onBytes` remote function is invoked once the content is received from the client.
+The `onError` and `onClose` remote functions get invoked in an erroneous situation and when the connection is closed respectively.
+Use a TCP service to establish connections and communicate over TCP protocol or implement high level protocols based on TCP.

 ::: code tcp_listener.bal :::